Observable tests of self-interacting dark matter in galaxy clusters: cosmological simulations with SIDM and baryons: Density profiles

 \section{Density profiles}

 The main motivation for SIDM has been the effect that self-interactions have on DM density profiles, especially for dwarf galaxies.
-The primary effect is a reduction in the density of DM in the central regions of a halo when compared with a CDM equivalent, though in the presence of a dense baryonic component this effect can be reversed \citep{2018MNRAS.479..359S}.
-This same effect is expected in galaxy clusters, where the larger velocity dispersions lead to higher rates of scattering than in dwarf galaxies, at least for a velocity-independent cross-section, making SIDM-induced galaxy cluster cores more prominent than their dwarf galaxy counterparts.
+The primary effect is a reduction in the density of DM in the central regions of a halo when compared with a CDM equivalent, though in the presence of a dense baryonic component this effect can be reversed \citep{2018MNRAS.479..359S} by decreasing the timescale on which haloes undergo \emph{core-collapse}.\footnote{Also referred to as `gravothermal collapse', or the `gravothermal catastrophe' and studied in the context of SIDM by \citet{2002ApJ...568..475B} and \citet{2011MNRAS.415.1125K} amongst others.} This same effect is expected in galaxy clusters, where the larger velocity dispersions lead to higher rates of scattering than in dwarf galaxies, at least for a velocity-independent cross-section, making SIDM-induced galaxy cluster cores more prominent than their dwarf galaxy counterparts.